superlinear-ai/substrate/README.md

 ## 📚 Generate Docs

-If you are using GitHub as your repository host and choose one of the supported documentation frameworks, your docs will be published automatically to GitHub Pages.
-They will be available at `https://<username>.github.io/<repository>`.
+If you are using GitHub as your repository host, your docs will be published automatically to GitHub Pages, and will be available at `https://<username>.github.io/<repository>`.

 > [!TIP]
 > Ensure the source for GitHub Pages is set to "GitHub Actions" in your repository settings under **Settings** → **Pages**.
 For more details, see [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).